 CBN's pain-relieving property is often pegged on the entourage effect.
 Research shows that, in collaboration with THC, cannabinol induces the production of calcitonin gene-related peptides in the perivascular sensory nerves.

-Interestingly, other psychotropic cannabinoids cannot do this.
+Interestingly, other psychoactive cannabinoids cannot do this.
 The perivascular sensory nerves are notably sensitive to capsaicin (a compound found in chili) and play a role in signaling the body's pain perception process.

 It is also believed that CBN combines with CBD to reduce pain signals thanks to its analgesic properties.
 This happens mainly through CBN inhibiting muscle relaxation.
 For this reason, it is sometimes used in treating muscle pain in patients with conditions like fibromyalgia.